simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

-We recommend version ITK 3.20.X.
-ITK 4.1 seems to work, but you won't be able to use DICOM-RT.
+We currently recommend version ITK 3.20.X.
+ITK >= 4.1 is supported, but DICOM support is still in development.
+You will need to install DCMTK.

   ITK 3.20.1            Recommended
-  ITK >= 4.1            Supported
+  ITK >= 4.1            Supported, please install DCMTK for DICOM

 When you build ITK, the following settings are recommended::